lim60/CrowdBC/README.md

 # CrowdBC

+The source code of CrowdBC is released.
+Please see CrowdBC.rar, which is a java-based project.
+Also, we release the smart contracts.

 We provide about the User Giude of CrowdBC with english version and chinese version.

 1. CrowdBC User Guide(English version)